Aleksey Beketov: Biography

-He studied at the local realschule and a private art school, operated by Maria Raevskaia-Ivanova in Kharkiv.
+He studied at the local realschule and a private art school, operated by Maria Raevskaia-Ivanova in Kharkov.
 In 1882, he enrolled in the Imperial Academy of Arts, where he studied with David Grimm and Alexander Krakau; graduating in 1888 with a degree in architecture.
 He graduated with a gold medal and defended his thesis on the topic "The Station at the Sea Baths on the Black Sea".
 During that same period, he worked with Maximilian Messmacher on several projects, including the palace of Grand Duke Michael Mikhailovich.